 - 10% Happier with Dan Harris.
 This podcast is all about meditation.
 Dan interviews different people and the conversation usually circles around their story of how they started meditating and how it helped them.

-- Waking Up with Sam Harris.
+- Making Sense with Sam Harris.
 His podcast is an incredible source of inspiration and knowledge as he covers topics such as politics, free will and religion, but he also has a whole lot of episodes where he talks about consciousness and meditation.

 - The Rich Roll Podcast.
 On his podcast, Rich covers all types of topics – among them are meditation, wellness, plant-based nutrition, animal rights and self-help.